‘You can’t detain me’: Oklahoma lawmaker arrested after telling officer he can’t be arrested

-OKLAHOMA CITY (KFOR) — Oklahoma City police have released body camera footage of the arrest of a state lawmaker early on Thursday morning.
+OKLAHOMA CITY, Okla.
+(KFOR) — Oklahoma City police have released body camera footage of the arrest of a state lawmaker early on Thursday morning.

 After telling one man to put his drink down and leave the premises three times, the man, who was identified as Rep. Dean Davis, became argumentative, according to an arrest affidavit.